 - Pension Credit

-Deductions are made each time your benefits are paid. £3.70 will be deducted from each benefit to pay off the debt you owe, plus an extra amount to cover your bills in future.
+Deductions are made each time your benefits are paid. £3.70 will be deducted from each benefit to pay off the debt you owe, plus an extra amount to cover your current bill each month.

 The amount is decided by Jobcentre Plus or your pension centre but if it’s going to be more than 25% of your benefits (including Child Tax Credits), you’ll be asked to agree to the deduction.